-Brother Bill Stafford lives in Chattanooga, Tennessee and has been a Southern Baptist evangelist for the greater part of his 55 year ministry.
-Cathy and I have grown to love Brother Bill and his wife Sue for more than 20 years, and have served with them on the board of The International Congress on Revival for almost 15 years.
-We have travelled overseas and served in that ministry to pastors and their wives, to encourage them, pray for them and help strengthen their ministries.
-All of their expenses were paid to come to a central place and to stay in a nice hotel where the annual conferences were held.
+Brother Bill Stafford lives in Chattanooga, Tennessee and has been a Southern Baptist evangelist for the greater part of his fifty-five year ministry.
+Cathy and I have grown to love Bill and his wife Sue for more than twenty-five years and have served with them on the board of The International Congress on Revival for almost fifteen years.
+We have travelled overseas and served in this ministry to pastors and their wives to encourage them, pray for them and help strengthen their ministries.
+All of their expenses were paid to come to a central place in Europe and to stay in a nice hotel where the annual conferences were held.

 The ministry was a spiritual highlight every year for Cathy and me, and especially wonderful in allowing us to know Brother Bill and Sue on a deep friendship level.
 Brother Bill trusted my counsel in spiritual matters, and he sought advice and counsel on health issues as well.
 In several instances he allowed me to schedule medical tests and evaluations by other specialists who were colleagues in my hometown.
 Bill’s home was at least five hundred miles away so appointments had to be scheduled well in advance.

 For this particular appointment Brother Bill had been experiencing some gastric problems requiring medications, and I thought it best he have an endoscopic procedure on his stomach.
 This required preliminary preparations prior to, and the use of strong sedatives during the procedure.
 The only physician in our town qualified to do the procedure was an excellent doctor with lots of experience but was not a professing Christian.
 I made him aware my friend was a well-known Baptist preacher, and had travelled a great distance to have the procedure done.